Skip to main content

 We only support Simple Authentication.

-In Casdoor ldapserver, we only recognize DN similar to this: cn=admin,ou=built-in,dc=example,dc=com.
+In Casdoor LDAP server, we only recognize DN similar to this format: cn=admin,ou=built-in,dc=example,dc=com.

-Once the bind operation completes successfully, you can perform the correct search operation.
-There are some differences between search and bind.
+Once the bind operation completes successfully, you can perform the search operation.
+There are some differences between search and bind operations.

-• If you want to search for a certain user, such as Alice under the built-in organization, you should use DN like this :ou=built-in,dc=example,dc=com, and add cn=Alice in the Filter field.
+• To search for a certain user, such as Alice under the built-in organization, you should use a DN like this: ou=built-in,dc=example,dc=com, and add cn=Alice in the Filter field.

-• If you want to search for all users under a certain organization, such as all users in built-in, you should use DN like this :ou=built-in,dc=example,dc=com, and add cn=* in the Filter field.
+• To search for all users under a certain organization, such as all users in built-in, you should use a DN like this: ou=built-in,dc=example,dc=com, and add cn=* in the Filter field.

-• If you want to search for all users for all organizations (the premise is that the user has sufficient permissions), you should use DN like this :ou=*,dc=example,dc=com, and add cn=* in the Filter field.
+• To search for all users in all organizations (assuming the user has sufficient permissions), you should use a DN like this: ou=*,dc=example,dc=com, and add cn=* in the Filter field.